 - Amazon Prime Store Card: This card offers 5% cash back on all Amazon.com purchases!
 There is no limit to the amount of cash back you can earn!
 If you are looking for straight money in your pocket for your Amazon purchases this is the card for you!
 The big downside of this card is that it can only be used for Amazon purchases, no where else.
 There is no annual fee for this card, but you must be an Amazon Prime member.
 Also, this is a retail card which charges extremely high APR, so make sure to pay off your bill in full each month.

 - Amazon.com Rewards Visa Card: This card only offers 3% cash back at Amazon, so significantly less then the Store Card.
-If you are looking to maximize your Amazon purchases, this is actually not the best card for you!
+If you are looking to maximize your Amazon purchases, this is actually not the most ideal card for you!
 While this is a Chase card, it does not fall under the Chase “5/24” rule.

 - U.S. Bank Cash+ Visa Signature Card: This card offers 5% cash back on two categories a quarter.
 This card offers the same categories every quarter (they are not rotating categories like some similar cards).
 You can earn up the 5% cash back up to $2,000 spend per category, thus giving you up to $100 cash back.
 Bookstores is one of the participating categories that you can select month and month.
 Amazon (aside from Marketplace purchases) codes as “bookstore”.
 To ensure all purchases code correctly, you can always purchase Amazon gift cards and then store the gift cards in your Amazon account to use for all purchases).
 This card also has no annual fee.